aayushman108/Personal-Portfolio/README.md

 - **Create React App**: Used for bootstrapping the project to quickly set up a modern web app by running one command.
 - **Redux Toolkit**: Integrated for state management to simplify the development of Redux logic and to ensure a consistent pattern across the app.
-- **React Router**: Used for client-side routing to provide a single-page application experience.
-- **Styled Components**: Utilized for writing CSS in JS, which allows for better modularity and scoped styling.
+- **Sass**: Utilized for writing CSS with Sass, which allows for better modularity, nesting, and variables in stylesheets.

-## Additional Features
+## Features

 - **Light and Dark Modes**: The project supports both light and dark modes, allowing users to switch between themes based on their preference.
 - **Downloadable CV**: Users can download a CV directly from the website.
 - **Smooth Scrolling**: When a navbar item is clicked, the page smoothly scrolls down to the corresponding section.
 - **ARIA Attributes**: ARIA attributes are used throughout the project to improve accessibility for users with disabilities.
 - **Sections**: The project includes the following sections:
-  - **Header**: Contains the navigation bar and theme toggle.
+  - **Header**: Contains the navigation bar, download CV link, and theme toggle.
-  - **Hero**: A hero section that introduces the user.
+  - **Hero**: A section that provides a short introduction, my image, and social links.
-  - **About**: A section that provides information about the user.
+  - **About**: A section that provides information about me, my skills, and my experiences.
-  - **Portfolio**: Showcases the user's work and projects.
+  - **Portfolio**: Showcases my work and projects.
   - **Contact**: Includes a form for users to get in touch.
-  - **Footer**: Contains additional links and information.
+  - **Footer**: Contains email, mobile number, social links, and page navigation links.